minhquan1905/week1/README.md

-﻿# Project 1 - *Name of App Here*
+﻿# Project 1 - *Flicks*

-**Name of your app** shows the latest movies currently playing in theaters.
+**Flicks** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: **X** hours spent in total
+Time spent: **24** hours spent in total

 ## User Stories